 The way this works is all done for you, if you just follow the size stamped on the piston.
 If the piston is marked 71mm + .040" then this is the accurate size the cylinder should be bored to.
 The manufacturer has cam-ground the piston to be the correct clearance when fitted to the stamped size.
 If you add any bigger clearance to that you will have the equivalent of a fairly worn barrel before you start.
 The aluminium alloy of different makes of piston can vary in it's composition so go by the manufacturers stamped size.
-71mm + .040" equates to virtually 72mm, with 72mm being only half a thou. more, so that would work well.
+71mm + .040" equates to virtually 72mm, with 72mm being only half a thou. less, so that would work well with a hone to finish.
 I don't know if you are aware, but the 1930s CJ, Inter 40 and Model 50 all use the same piston in standard form.

 Well that is so simple!
 In all my years of working with engines I never realised that...

 I wouldn't consider .001" extra as being fairly worn myself, having had many bikes which have run perfectly with much much bigger clearances than specified.